flant/loghouse/README.md

 # Installation

 To install loghouse, you need to have [Helm](https://github.com/kubernetes/helm) in your Kubernetes cluster.
+Also, our chart expecting that you install [cert-manager](https://github.com/jetstack/cert-manager) to your cluser.

 The whole process is as simple as these two steps:

 1. Add loghouse charts:
 ```